 - Awareness & Vision.
-Forwards must be aware at all times of the goalkeepers position to identify which areas of the goal is more vulnerable.
+Forwards must be aware at all times of the goalkeeper's position to identify which areas of the goal are more vulnerable.

 - A quality 1st touch (to feet, knee, chest or head) and short accurate passing are vital techniques.